AudreyLin/TechSpec_DesignDocs/DetailedDesignQuestions.md

-# Importand questions to ask for detailed design:
+# Importand questions to ask for detailed design documentations:

 There is no hard and fast rule on when a spec if appropriate.
 It's a function of complexity, certainty, and risk.
 This is a desciprtion of a proposed plan to solve a problem.
 This is a tool to ensure that the right work gets done.
 (Final design doc is about 3 paragraphs max - per feature/system/consideration)